GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (292).md

 * The creature increases in size category by 1.
 The creature gets a bonus equal to double the spell tier to its save against this spell.
 The spell's duration is reduced to 1/3.
 * The creature decreases in size category by 1.
 The creature gets a bonus equal to double the spell tier to its save against this spell.
 The spell's duration is reduced to 1/2.
 * Choose one of its unarmed attacks that inflicts one of the following types of attacks (bare, club, cutting, force, piercing, thrown blade) and replace it with another such damage type.
-* Choose one of following movement sppeds possessed by the creature (run, climb, swim, flying).
+* Choose one of following movement speeds possessed by the creature (run, climb, swim, flying).
 You increase or decrease it (your choice) by a number of feet equal to the spell's tier +1.
 This may be selected multiple times if cast at a higher tier (see below).
+* Increase or decrease the minimum speed the creature must fly to remain aloft by up to 1/3.
+* The creature loses the Rough Hide feature.
+* The creature gains or loses the Great Leap feature, per your choice (Its jump distance is doubled)
+* The creature gains or loses the Mucous feature, per your choice (See Anurai species).
+* The creature gains or loses the Stiff Joints feature, per your choice (Any sprint action it takes requires it take a level of fatigue).
+* The creature gains or loses the Waterborne feature (See Merfolk species).
 * The creature becomes vulnerable.
 * The creature becomes prone.
 * The creature receives a level of fatigue.

  It is allowed a [Fort] save to prevent this, with a DV equal to the spellcheck's points of success + triple spell tier.
 A critical success with the spell check allows you to select an additional option with the spell.
-This spell cannot affect ephemera.
+This spell cannot affect ephemera and, of course, any creature which is immune to spells that would affect flesh.

 **At Higher Tiers**: For each tier beyond minimum, you may choose one of the following,
 * The range is increased by 3 yards.